Livestock Information Transformation Programme (LITP)

 • Ensure a competitive advantage for international trade development

-AHDB is involved in LITP as part of the Traceability Design User Group (TDUG) to ensure industry’s current and future needs are factored into how the system is being designed.
-AHDB is concentrated on the wider benefits to industry that the system can unlock by providing access to traceability data, e.g. supporting international trade, controlling the spread of disease, underpinning the reputation of our livestock sectors, accelerating genetic improvement – issues aligned with the priorities identified by levy payers in our Shape the Future industry consultation.
+AHDB is involved in LITP as part of the Traceability Design User Group (TDUG) to ensure the industry’s current and future needs are factored into how the system is being designed.
+AHDB is concentrated on the wider benefits to industry that the system can unlock by providing access to traceability data, e.g. supporting international trade, controlling the spread of disease, underpinning the reputation of our livestock sectors, accelerating genetic improvement – issues aligned with the priorities identified by levy payers in our Shape the future industry consultation.

 ×